chris-clifton/180/1_intro/sql_book.md

 ### The ON DELETE Clause
 - `ON DELETE CASCADE` clause means that if the row being referenced is deleted, the row referencing it is also deleted.
 - Alternatives to `CASCADE` are `SET NULL` or `SET DEFAULT` which do just sets a new value in appropriate column for that row.
-- Determining what to do in situations where you delete a row that is referenced by another row is an important design decision and is part of the concept of maintaning referential integrity.
+- Determining what to do in situations where you delete a row that is referenced by another row is an important design decision and is part of the concept of maintaining referential integrity.

 ## One-to-Many
 - A one-to-many relationsihp exists between two entities if an entity instance in one of the tables can be associated with multiple records in the other table and the opposite relationship does not exist
   - Ex: a book has many reviews, but a review belongs to only one book
 - Unlike one-to-one relationship- primary keys and foreign keys reference different columns
+- Primary key will reference it's own ID column usually
+- Foreign key will be assigned to a column called `other_table_id` and reference `othertable(othercolumn)`
+  - The foreign key column won't be bound to the unique constraint of the primary key so the same value from the id column of the other table will be able to appear multiple times in this column.
+In other words, a book can have many reviews.
+- Must setup the table being referenced first.
+If you try to set up a table and it references another table that doesn't exist or isn't populated with the data, you will get an error.

 ## Many-to-Many
 - Many-to-many relationship exists between two entities when if for one entity instance there may be multiple records in the other table, and vice versa.